Features

 Constituent X has two immediate subconstituents, an

-Adjunct and the lower segment X' .
+Adjunct and the lower segment X'.

 |

-For convenience, adjoined/2
+For convenience, adjoined/2 and adjoined/1

-may be substituted in place of adjoined/3
+may be substituted in place of adjoined/3 when either the

 third or last two parameters are not required.